George Gee (murderer): The trial

 After a preliminary hearing, the trial was set for 26 April 1904 with Judge Tucker presiding.
 Attorney General Pugsley was for the Crown.
 J. Chipman Hartley and T C L Ketchum were for the defense.

 Gee pleaded not guilty and the calling of witnesses began.
 In all, 23 were called, most of them close friends and relatives.
 In his closing arguments Ketchum pleaded with the jury that Gee was insane, drunk, and too poor to mount a proper defense.
 He claimed a charge of manslaughter would be more appropriate.
 His full argument lasted a full hour and left Gee in tears.

 The crown argued that the crime was premeditated and that Gee couldn't have been insane, as he had obviously realized his crime when he turned himself in.

 The jury deliberated for only 45 minutes before they returned a verdict of guilty.
 Judge Tucker sentenced Gee to hang on the grounds of the (then) new jail.

 The execution

 The hanging went forward as planned, on July 22, although there was a delay for the rope to be shipped in from out of town, since no one from the town would sell it.
 He was baptized into the Adventist Church before his death.
 The executioner, Radcliffe, was swift in the hanging, and the rope snapped Gee's neck.
 He was pronounced dead 12 minutes afterward.
+George Gee is buried in the same grave as Millie Gee, and they have a plaque together.
+They are buried in the Gee Flat Cemetery in Bath, New Brunswick.